 Pat has represented state agencies and those challenging laws, regulations, and government action.
 In addition, he counsels public officials, candidates for office, and non-profit entities on ethics, election law, campaign finance issues and Massachusetts ballot initiatives.

 Pat has litigated at each level of the Massachusetts court system and in federal district and appellate courts throughout the country.
-He is a strong advocate before a variety of federal and state regulatory agencies, including boards of professional licensure.
+Pat also represents clients before regulatory agencies and professional licensure boards.

 Before joining Hemenway & Barnes, Pat was an Associate Counsel and Advisor for Presidential Personnel at the White House in the administration of President Barack Obama.
-There, he vetted prospective Presidential nominees for executive, judicial, and independent agency positions; advised White House officials on Congressional oversight; evaluated clemency petitions; and analyzed innumerable legal issues inherent in the administration of the federal government.
+There, he vetted prospective Presidential nominees for executive, judicial, and independent agency positions; evaluated clemency petitions; addressed Congressional oversight requests; and analyzed innumerable legal issues inherent in the administration of the federal government.

-In addition, Pat was a Deputy Counsel in the Office of the Governor of the Commonwealth of Massachusetts, under Governor Deval L. Patrick and Governor Charles D. Baker.
-Among other responsibilities, Pat analyzed and provided actionable advice on the many constitutional, legislative, and regulatory issues that affect (or can be affected by) the Office of the Governor.
+Prior to the White House, Pat was a Deputy Counsel in the Office of the Governor of the Commonwealth of Massachusetts, under Governor Deval L. Patrick and Governor Charles D. Baker.
+In that capacity, Pat provided counsel on the many constitutional, legislative, and regulatory issues that affect (or can be affected by) the Office of the Governor.